pektin/pektin.github.io/source/index.rst

 ==========

 Jam supports many of the concepts found in modern interpreted languages.
-It's syntax aims to be easy to read and easy to write and completely unambiguous.
+It's syntax aims to be easy to read, easy to write and completely unambiguous.

 Powerful
 ========